 Have you ever heard of these weird plant names?
-Learn how the plants below got such unique names, then pick up a copy of The Old Farmer’s Almanac for Kids to find out more!
+From “nosebleed” to “pussytoes,” there are some fun and bizarre names for our green friends.
+Learn how the plants below got such unique names!

 This name is unusual because it refers to not one, but TWO plants.
 Swine’s Snout is a wildflower, and after the flower has matured and is ready to develop seeds, the flower closes up and resembles that most prominent part of a pig’s face.
 It’s also another nickname for a dandelion!